MKrafick/DiscoverDB2/README.md

 I am not an advanced scripter or SQL writer.
 No warranty implied, use these at your own risk.

 ### Purpose:
-The following Scripts, SQL, or files were used in a episode of Discover.DB2 on Youtube.
-If you watched an episoide and want to get your hands on something I used or demoed, this is the place to get it.
+The following Scripts, SQL, or files were used in an episode of Discover.DB2 (Youtube).
+If you watched an episoide and want to get your hands on something I used, this is the place to get it.

 ### Notes:
 Make sure to read comments and headers of each script.
-In each case, you will probably have to swap out a placeholder like "@VALUE@" in the script for a specific value you would like set.
+In each case, you will probably have to swap out a few placeholders (@VALUE@) for a specific value you would like set.

 ### Available SQL and Scripts:

 *CREATE_EXPLAIN.ksh (Episode 5)*

-This script will call a sysproc to create tables needed for the EXPLAIN or db2advise utilities.
+This script will call a procedure to create tables needed for the EXPLAIN or db2advis utilities.

 *CRONTAB_TEMPLATE (Episode 3)*